Private cargo ship brings Easter feast to the space station

 CAPE CANAVERAL, Fla.
-(AP) — A private cargo ship brought food galore to the International Space Station on Friday.
+(AP) — A private cargo ship brought the makings of an Easter feast to the International Space Station on Friday, along with mice and little flying robots.

 Space station astronaut Anne McClain used a robot arm to capture Northrop Grumman's Cygnus capsule as they soared 258 miles (415 kilometers) above France.

-The Cygnus and its 7,600-pound (3,450-kilogram) shipment rocketed from Wallops Island, Virginia, on Wednesday, completing the trip in a day and a half.
-It holds numerous science experiments, including 40 mice taking part in a tetanus vaccination study, and three small free-flying robots to assist astronauts inside and out.
+The Cygnus and its 7,600-pound (3,450-kilogram) shipment rocketed from Wallops Island, Virginia, on Wednesday, completing the trip in a quick day and a half.
+It holds numerous science experiments, including 40 mice taking part in a tetanus vaccination study, and three boxy free-flying robots designed to assist astronauts inside and out.

-There are also more than 800 meals for the six station residents, including the makings for a fine Easter feast.
-NASA packed pork chops with gravy, potatoes au gratin and lemon meringue pudding, among other space specialties.
+NASA also packed more than 800 meals for the six station residents.
+Their holiday choices include pork chops with gravy, smoked turkey, potatoes au gratin, lemon meringue pudding and apricot cobbler.

 Northrop Grumman named this Cygnus the S.S.
 Roger Chaffee after the youngest of the three astronauts who died in the Apollo 1 spacecraft fire in 1967.
 Chaffee was the only one on the crew who never made it to space.